The Forest Park Forever Artist in Residence Program

 Exploring the beauty and inspiring nature of Forest Park through the work of talented artists.

-To help mark its 30th anniversary, Forest Park Forever will invite up to three artists to participate in an artist residency in Forest Park, St. Louis, MO, between May – September 2016.
-Artists are encouraged to work in the Park and engage with the Forest Park Forever and City of St. Louis teams, including horticulturists and gardeners.
+To help mark its 30th anniversary, Forest Park Forever invited three artists to participate in an artist residency in Forest Park, St. Louis, MO, between May – September 2016.
+Artists were encouraged to work in the Park and engage with the Forest Park Forever and City of St. Louis teams, including horticulturists and gardeners.
 This residency is meant to provide an opportunity to artists of all kinds, from composers to painters, photographers to dancers, weavers to poets and beyond.

 - You can read our official February 9 project announcement here

 - Click here for the press release announcing our talented roster of artists!

 - "New artist-in-residence program helps Forest Park Forever turn 30" – The St. Louis Post-Dispatch

 - The Forest Park Forever Artist in Residence Program Featured on HEC-TV

 Use the hashtag #ForestParkResidency to join the conversation on Twitter or Instagram!

 Introducing the 2016 Forest Park Forever Artists in Residence!